 Sleep Tips for Back to School

-September is around the corner and families will find themselves adjusting to a regular ‘back to school’ routine before long.
+September is here and families will find themselves adjusting to a regular ‘back to school’ routine before long.
 One aspect of a good school start begins well before the September long weekend – the sleep routine.

 Over the summer, bedtimes for children often become later.
 Parents find themselves looking ahead to the first day of school and realize that the sleep routine needs some work, knowing you want to avoid the hazards of sleep deprived children.